Central Park Tower: Completion and opening

 While some media sources reported that Central Park Tower was completed by the end of 2020, finishes were still being applied through 2021, and an official completion had not been announced.
-Additionally, Barnett sought further loans due to lagging apartment sales.
+Barnett also sought further loans due to lagging apartment sales.
 In January 2021, the project received a $380 million mezzanine loan from Sail Harbor Capital and Baupost Group, which was to mature at the end of 2021.
 The first buyers finalized the purchases of their apartments in February 2021, and the crown began lighting up at night that May.
 The new tower also hosted events such as the 100th-birthday celebration of the fashion designer Iris Apfel that September.
 Concurrent with the slowdown in the luxury residential market, several units at Central Park Tower sold well below their asking prices in late 2021.
 By October, thirty-three units had been sold at an average discount rate of 25%; in some cases, units were discounted by as much as 50%.